 - Top with marinara or alfredo sauce and meatballs or sauteed chicken if desired.

 - Pesto sauce pairs really well with spaghetti squash.
 Serve with a side of garlic bread.

-- Make a dessert out of the spaghetti squash!
-Instead of using oil, spread butter over the uncooked squash, and sprinkle with sugar and cinnamon before air frying.
+- Make a dessert out of spaghetti squash!
+Instead of using oil, spread butter over the uncooked squash and sprinkle with sugar and cinnamon before air frying.

 Is Spaghetti Squash Gluten-Free?

 Can You Eat Spaghetti Squash Raw?

 While you can eat spaghetti squash raw, it’s usually cooked to soften the flesh and enhance its flavor.
 Raw spaghetti squash has a firm texture and a mild flavor that can be grated or sliced thinly for salads.

 How Can You Tell if a Spaghetti Squash is Bad?

 Spaghetti squash is bad if it’s soft, has a strong unpleasant odor, or has visible mold or dark spots.

 Yes, you can freeze cooked spaghetti squash for up to 3 months.